hydroserver2/hydroserver/docs/deployment/aws-deployment.md

 Before you deploy the application, you'll want to create a zip archive of your copy of the backend HydroServer repository.
-Depending on your platform, you may want to exclude certain hidden files from the zipped repository that can cause issues (such as .DS_Store on macOS, your .git folder, and your local .env file for example).
+Depending on your platform, you may want to exclude certain hidden files from the zipped repository that can cause issues (such as .DS_Store on macOS, your .git folder, and your local .env file, for example).

+### Serving Static and Media Files

+To serve static files or other media files for Django, you need to set up an additional S3 bucket for those files and link it to your CloudFront distribution.
+Navigate to your AWS S3 dashboard and click "Create Bucket."
+Name the bucket appropriately for your deployment's static files and follow default settings, ensuring public access is blocked.

+Return to the CloudFront service dashboard, select your distribution, then click "Origins" → "Create Origin."

+- Origin Domain: Under "Amazon S3" select the S3 bucket used to store your S3 files.
+- Protocol: Select "Redirect HTTP to HTTPS"

+After creating the new origin, a notification will prompt you to update the S3 bucket policy.
+Click "Copy Policy," navigate to the S3 dashboard, select the associated bucket, click "Permissions," and "Edit" under "Bucket Policy."
+Paste the policy and click "Save Changes."

+After you create the origin, select "Behaviors" from the distribution landing page.
+You'll need to create two behaviors with the following configurations:

+1. Django Static Files
+   - Path Pattern: /static/*
+   - Origin and Origin Groups: Select your S3 storage bucket.
+   - Viewer Protocol Policy: Redirect HTTP to HTTPS
+   - Allowed HTTP Methods: GET, HEAD
+   - Cache Policy: CachingOptimized
+2. HydroServer Photos
+   - Path Pattern: /photos/*
+   - Origin and Origin Groups: Select your S3 storage bucket.
+   - Viewer Protocol Policy: Redirect HTTP to HTTPS
+   - Allowed HTTP Methods: GET, HEAD
+   - Cache Policy: CachingOptimized

+Static files will be copied to this bucket in a later step to a folder called "static."
+Photos will be saved to a folder called "photos."

 ### Elastic Beanstalk Setup

 Once you have access to the backend repository, sign in to the AWS Console and go to the Elastic Beanstalk service dashboard.
 This service will be used to run the Django API application.
 Select "Applications", then click "Create application".
-If you want to deploy multiple instances of the app, you can create one application for multiple environments, or one application for each environment depending on how you want to handle versioning.
+If you want to deploy multiple instances of the app, you can create one application for multiple environments or one application for each environment depending on how you want to handle versioning.

-Once you create the application, from the application's landing page you'll click "Create new environment".
+Once you create the application, from the application's landing page, click "Create new environment".
 The environment setup process includes several pages of configuration.
 The default options are generally sufficient for the initial environment setup, but you should pay attention to the following settings: